|

 52A Marais Avenue, Monavoni AH, Centurion

-Core business offering: Khuselo is a two-way radio communication solution provider.
-Khuselo is a level 2 B-BBEE communications and security solutions provider.
+Core business offering: Khuselo is a provider of two-way radio communication solutions.
+The company is a level 2 B-BBEE communications and security solutions provider.
 Khuselo offers guaranteed solutions to all your radio communication and guard monitoring needs.
 Its exceptional services extend across South Africa.
 Taylor-made, flexible financial solutions are available nationwide.
 Khuselo does radio right the first time.
 It has national operations through seven Khuselo offices, eight agencies, and several authorised installers and resellers.

 |